Vegetation Management Plan

 In many cases, any planned development application which triggers entry into the Biodiversity Offsets Scheme (BOS) may require a Vegetation Management Plan in addition to a Biodiversity Development Assessment Report (BDAR).

-Suppose you need a Vegetation Management Plan (VMP) for your Development Application (DA).
-In that case, it is advised that you choose a qualified ecological consultancy like East Coast Ecology to avoid costly offsets or delays to your application.
+If you need a Vegetation Management Plan (VMP) for your Development Application (DA) it is advised that you choose a qualified ecological consultancy like East Coast Ecology to avoid costly delays to your application.
 Working with our team will ensure the success of your project as well as being efficient and cost-effective.

 Need a Vegetation Management Plan?